mk-fg/pulseaudio-mixer-cli/README.md

 Commandline values (where available) override the ones defined in the config file.

-There is a shiny rewritten "pa-mixer-mk2.py" script version, which is probably way less tested, but have some extra features, which I can't be bothered to add/test for an old one, so maybe take a look at that one as well.

-Config for mk2 script can also contain sections for applying stuff (hide, volume min/max/set, sink ports, and such) to individual sinks/streams, for example:
+Config can also contain sections for applying stuff (hide, volume min/max/set, sink ports, and such) to individual sinks/streams, for example:

 	[stream-sink-hdmi]
 	match[alsa.id]: ^HDMI\b